-Brain hypoxia is a condition in which a baby does not receive adequate levels of oxygen to his or her brain before, during, or after birth.
-When the brain does not get enough oxygen for extended periods of time, the cells can die – causing damage that can potentially be permanent.
+Brain hypoxia is a serious condition in which a person does not receive adequate levels of oxygen to his or her brain.
+When the brain does not receive enough oxygen for extended periods of time and the flow of oxygen becomes inconsistent, the brain cells struggle to function properly.

 The effects of brain hypoxia depend on the severity of the injury and how quickly the condition is identified and treated.
 Immediate treatment can greatly diminish the risk of permanent or severe brain damage.
 The longer the oxygen deficit exists, the more severe the consequences become.
 Even after treatment is administered, proper and constant monitoring is vital in the recovery process.

 Possible causes of brain hypoxia include:

 While there are many causes, brain hypoxia cases are most often a result of medical negligence and traumatic injuries.
 Medical negligence can occur during or after surgery, during prenatal care or delivery of the baby, or during the prescription stage.
 A common example of medical negligence is anesthesia errors.

 An anesthesiologist’s main responsibility is to monitor a patient’s health during surgery, and to ensure that the patient is responding the way he or she should be.
 If an anesthesiologist is not properly monitoring a patient’s blood flow to the brain during or after surgery, and fails to notice that the patient is receiving inadequate oxygen, he or she can be held liable for the medical negligence.

 Because the repercussions for the patient are so serious, cases of medical negligence can involve compensation for economic losses such as medical bills, as well as pain and suffering damages.